Can You Build a Web Application in Ruby Without Rails? Yes, You Can!

 The Rack specification has two conditions:

-object representing the incoming HTTP request. - The application should return an array containing the status, headers, and response.
+• The application should return an array containing the status, headers, and response.

 So that is Rack, a specification.
 However, in addition to being an abstract protocol, Rack is also a gem.
 It provides a bunch of useful tools, such as middleware and a convenient DSL (domain-specific language) to run rack-compliant web applications.